flutter/website/CONTRIBUTING.md

 * Critique the _technical aspects_ of the PR.
-  If technical content could be made less complex or more detailed, advise the writer that this is the case in your review.
+  If technical content could be made less complex or more detailed, advise the contributor that this is the case in your review.
   Still _approve the PR_ but only if your changes are included.
 * Provide suggested changes with corrected copy to make your changes clear.